AntCPLab/AntCPLab.github.io/docs/blog/tfe.md

 We are making progress on eliminating the crypto-producer for the pure two-party case.

 ## Production usage
-TF Encrypted is an experimental software and must be hardened before production environments.
+TF Encrypted is an experimental software and must be hardened before used in production environments.